sellecj/git-practice/notes.md

     Add any changed files to the stage - git add filename Commit the stage files - git commit -m "Description for myself and others"

+From home
+    git clone url to repository
+    git pull